mobily-enterprises/jsonreststores/README.md

 #### `none`

-If you have `chainErrors: none` in your class definition: if there is a problem, JsonRestStores will _not_ call the `next()` callback at all: it will respond to the client directly, after formatting it with the object's `self.formatErrorResponse()` method.
+If you have `chainErrors: none` in your class definition: if there is a problem, JsonRestStores will _not_ call the `next()` callback at all: it will respond to the client directly, after formatting it with the object's `self.formatErrorResponse()` method (see below).

 Do this if you basically want to make absolute sure that every single request will end right there, whether it went well or not.
-If you do this, you will need to define your own `self.formatErrorResponse()` method for your store classes, so that output is what you want.
+If you do this, you might want to define your own `self.formatErrorResponse()` method for your store classes, so that the output is what you want it to be.

 #### `nonhttp`

-If you have `chainErrors: nonhttp` in your class definition: JsonRestStores will only call `next( err ) ` if one of the errors above happen -- any other problem (like your MongoDB server going down) will be handled by the next Express error management middleware.
+If you have `chainErrors: nonhttp` in your class definition, JsonRestStores will only call `next( err ) ` for non-HTTP errors --  any other problem (like your MongoDB server going down) will be handled by the next Express error management middleware.
 Use this if you want the server to respond directly in case of an HTTP problem (again using `self.formatErrorResponse()` to send a response to the client), but then you want to manage other problems (for example a MongoDB problem) with Express.

 ### `self.formatErrorResponse()`